jhwaffles/jhwaffles.github.io/_posts/2023-02-12-Parents-Visit.md

 | :----------------------------------------: |
 |             _Weight over Time_             |

 After three weeks of commitment to the plan with home cooked meals mostly every day it was time to celebrate.
-It was a great bonding time, and **dad lost over 4 kg in 3 weeks.** Furthermore.
-Here is us getting eating out in San Jose:
+It was a great bonding time, and **dad lost over 4 kg in 3 weeks.** Here we are eating out in San Jose:

 | ![](/docs/assets/eating_out_2.jpg) |
 | :--------------------------------: |
 |            _Eating Out_            |

-## Aftermath (August).
+### Aftermath (August)

 Dad continued to provide updates on his weight.
 My parents took parts of the 3 week program and continued on with it.
 They continued to be mindful of their food and limit carbs and went on walks nearly every day.
 It was even more exciting to see my dad continue to lose weight.